GW231123: Likely a product of successive mergers from $\sim 10 $ stellar-mass black holes: Testing the Formation Hypotheses with Population Information

+Motivated by the subpopulations that are identified with previous data \citep{2024PhRvL.133e1401L} and the potential links \footnote{Some work also suggested the existence of a high spin population \citep{2021PhRvD.104h3010R,2022ApJ...928...75H,2021ApJ...921L..15G,2024arXiv241102252H}, though some are unlikely hierarchical mergers, due to divergent model assumptions.
+The identification and interpretation of first-generation and higher-generation BHs is being common \citep[e.g.][]{2022ApJ...941L..39W,2024ApJ...975...54G,2025PhRvD.112f3040A}, especially with GWTC-4 \citep[e.g.,][]{2025arXiv250904151T,2025arXiv250904637A,2025arXiv250909123A,2025arXiv250915646B,2025arXiv250923897L,2025arXiv251022698W}.} to the origins of BHs \citep{2021NatAs...5..749G}, we apply the population-informed priors based on the subpopulations mentioned above to test the origin of GW231123.
+Specifically, we use the priors informed by the population of BHs inferred from GWTC-3 \citep{2024PhRvL.133e1401L}, see Appendix~\ref{app:BF} for detailed illustration.

-All of our results indicate that at least one component of GW231123 belongs to the high-spin subpopulation \citep[identified in GWTC-3,][]{2024PhRvL.133e1401L}, which is consistent with a second- or higher-generation BH origin.
-This strongly supports the interpretation that GW231123 is a hierarchical merger.
-We plot the component-mass versus spin-magnitude distributions of GW231123\footnote{The posterior samples are adopted from https://zenodo.org/records/16004263}, comparing to that of the previous events reweighed\footnote{The data and codes can be download from \href{https://github.com/JackLee0214/Resolving-the-stellar-collapse- and-hierarchical-merger-origins-of-the-coalescing-black-holes}{GitHub: Stellar-formed V.S.
-Merger-formed}} by the population model in \citet{2024PhRvL.133e1401L}, see Figure~\ref{fig:m-a-dist}.
-It shows that both components are consistent with the high-spin subpopulation, which strongly supports that both components of GW231123 are higher-generation BHs.
+Comparing the Bayes factors between different priors (see Appendix~\ref{app:BF}), we find the most favored scenario is that both BHs of GW231123 belong to the high-spin subpopulation. { Considering the origin of GW231123 in light of the subpopulation properties inferred with previous data \citep{2021NatAs...5..749G,2024PhRvL.133e1401L}, the interpretation that GW231123 is a hierarchical merger is very natural.
+Such a conclusion is clearly illustrated in} the (population-informed) component-mass versus spin-magnitude distributions of GW231123\footnote{The posterior samples are obtained from https://zenodo.org/records/16004263 \dataset []{ligo_scientific_collaboration_2025_16004263}, { and the `Mixed sample' are adopted.}}, comparing to that of the previous events reweighed\footnote{The data and codes can be download from \href{https://github.com/JackLee0214/Resolving-the-stellar-collapse- and-hierarchical-merger-origins-of-the-coalescing-black-holes}{GitHub: Stellar-formed V.S.
+Merger-formed} \dataset[]{jacklee0214_2025_17572948}, { which built on the `Mixed samples' of GWTC-3.}} by the population model in \citet{2024PhRvL.133e1401L}, see Figure~\ref{fig:m-a-dist}.